Conditional Text-to-Image Generation with Reference Guidance: Additional Technical Details

 \subsection{Auxiliary Network Architecture}

 We provide details of the auxiliary recognition network architecture.
 The auxiliary network is composed of the encoder and the recognition head.
-The encoder for the text image generation and logo image generation share the same encoder structure.
+The encoders for the text image generation and logo image generation share the same encoder structure.
 The shared encoder network consists of multiple encoding blocks, each sharing the structure of the blocks in the VAE network of the diffusion model.
 More specifically, each encoder block comprises a GroupNorm layer, two Residual blocks, and another GroupNorm layer, where the number of groups is set to 16.
 We use four encoding blocks for both text recognition and log recognition networks.
-Except for the last encoder block, the spatial dimension is down-sampled by the factor of 2 using the convolution layer with stride=2. \\ \textbf{ {Text recognition head.}} The text recognition head is composed of four cross-attention layers, where the cross-attention is computed between the sequence of input image tokens and the sequence of positional embeddings corresponding to the characters of the output text word.
+Except for the last encoder block, the spatial dimension is down-sampled by the factor of 2 using the convolution layer with stride=2.

+\paragraph{Text recognition head.} The text recognition head is composed of four cross-attention layers, where the cross-attention is computed between the sequence of input image tokens and the sequence of positional embeddings corresponding to the characters of the output text word.
 The cross-attention we compute here can be formulated as:

 where $\mathbf{r}$ is the sequence of positional embeddings corresponding to $i^{\text{th}}$ character of the word, and $\Tilde{\imglatent}$ is the encoding from the auxiliary encoder.